hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

         restraintmask = '!@H=&!:WAT' !
 Restraints on the solute heavy atom /

+This is a usual NPT run for 100 ps.
+Just to allow the solvent and hydrogen atoms to explore their neighbourhood.

 4. SQM-MM Energy Minimization
         * A part of the system treated with Semi-Empirical Method, rest of the system still under the classical ff